lucasdurand/visualization-seminar/README.md

 ## Summary

 Data!
 It's everywhere -- and everyWHEN.
+Being able to understand and share complex data is a huge part of being a successful data scientist.
+Being able to navigate the full stack of a data science workflow is a big advantage.
+We're going to analyze some interesting datasets and build *real* applications.

 ## Covered